What treatment options are available?

 Alexopoulos, G. S. (2005).
 Depression in the elderly.
 Lancet, 365(9475), 1961-1970.

 Bombardier, C. H., Ehde, D. M., Stoelb, B., & Molton, I. R. (2010).
 The relationship of age-related factors to psychological functioning among people with disabilities.
 Physical Medicine and Rehabilitation Clinics of North America, 21, 281-297

-Depression and Aging with a Disability was developed by Alexandra L. Terrill, PhD, and published by the University of Washington Aging and Physical Disability Rehabilitation Research and Training Center.
+How to Cope with Depression was developed by Alexandra L. Terrill, PhD, and published by the University of Washington's Aging and Physical Disability Rehabilitation Research and Training Center.
 Content is based on research evidence and/or professional consensus.

 This information is not meant to replace the advice from a medical professional.
 You should consult your health care provider regarding specific medical concerns or treatment.

 University of Washington.
 (2012).
-Depression and Aging with a Disability [Factsheet].
+How to Cope with Depression [Factsheet].
 Aging and Physical Disability Rehabilitation Research and Training Center. http://agerrtc.washington.edu/